 All major data management and protection vendors have the ability to backup data from application servers to disk arrays.
 In case you were not aware, a server is a software or hardware device that can accept and respond to requests made over a network.
 The device that makes the request, and receives a response from the server, is called a client.
 On the Internet, a server also refers to a computer system that receives a request for a web document and sends the requested information to the client.
 As these SeedboxCo reviews explain, different servers have different levels of privacy and security protections, and therefore doing your research is crucial if you want to find the best server for your specific needs.
 That being said, servers have been in use for some time now.
-What’s relatively new is the ability to backup data to software defined storage based on industry standard servers and object software defined storage.
+What’s relatively new though is the ability to backup data to software defined storage based on industry standard servers and object software defined storage.
 There has been a large increase in the amount of people using cloud server hosting to ensure their documents are protected and easily accessible in the cloud.
 The new generations of solutions are far more open and scalable than previous generations of backup-to-disk solutions based on SAN storage.
 This case study will reveal if backup-to-software defined storage is more cost-effective.
 Data-hungry businesses, in particular, may also wish to learn more about Colocation as an effective alternative.

 The software defined solutions evaluated in this report incorporate an architecture which uses object storage and industry standard servers.
 The solution shown below uses SUSE Enterprise Storage OSD and monitor nodes running on HPE industry standard servers.

 The Storage Systems

 This report examines three disk array systems and four software-defined storage systems, including server hardware needed for hosting the software defined storage applications.
 The hardware, software and service products used in this case study all met the requirements specified in the RFQ.
 Differences in the products and services are described in the product overviews.